accessibility & facilities

 There are benches located throughout the museum to allow all our visitors to take a moment's rest and enjoy the exhibits at your leisure.

-The museum has easy access toilets, and baby and disabled changing facilities, registered with Changing Places.
-For visitors with disabilities, we have 10 disabled parking bays near the entrance to the museum.
-The museum has three wheelchairs freely available for visitor use (pre-booking is advisable, please call us on 01179 315 315 or email firstname.lastname@example.org to pre-book).
+The museum has easy access toilets, and disabled changing facilities registered with Changing Places.
+The museum has two wheelchairs available for visitor use (booking is advisable, please call us on 01179 315 315 and select option 1 or email email@example.com to book for free).

 Blind and partially sighted visitors

-The main Aerospace Galleries has low lighting to enhance the exhibits with ropes positioned low down to prevent restricting the view, and we advise those with partial sight to speak to a member of our team if they have any concerns.
+The main Aerospace Galleries and Concorde Galleries have low lighting to enhance the exhibits.
+In the main gallery there are ropes positioned low down to prevent restricting the view.
+We advise those with partial sight to speak to a member of our team if they have any concerns.